 Where is Hastings Caves and Thermal Springs?

 The cave and thermal springs are located in Hastings Caves State Reserve, approximately 90 minutes south of Hobart in the southern end of the beautiful Huon Valley.
-Access for both the caves and thermal pool is at the Visitor Centre, located on Hastings Caves Road.
+Access to both the caves and the thermal pool is at the Visitor Centre, located on Hastings Caves Road.
 The closest town is known as Hastings.

-If you’re visiting Tasmania or interested in seeing the Hastings Caves and Thermal Springs from Hobart, then I highly recommend booking a tour on GetYourGuide which also includes the famous Tahune Airwalk.
-This ticket is really cost-effective since it includes all of the entry fees to both attractions as well as transport and hotel pickup and drop off.
+If you're visiting Tasmania or interested in seeing the Hastings Caves and Thermal Springs from Hobart, then I highly recommend booking a tour on GetYourGuide which also includes the famous Tahune Airwalk.
+This ticket is really cost-effective since it includes all of the entry fees to both attractions as well as transport and hotel pickup and drop-off.

-How to get here from Hobart
+How to Get To the Caves from Hobart

 To get to Hastings Caves from Hobart, you'll need your own transport.
 You will want to head to the Visitor Centre, where you can book your tickets and start the tour.
 I've pinned the exact location of the Visitor Centre below which is accurate.

 The road to the Visitor Centre is sealed the entire way and accessible by all vehicle types.
 Navigating to Hastings Caves from Hobart is quite easy.
 Just follow the Hyon Highway south all the way until you see signs for Hastings, where you will need to take a right turn onto Hastings Caves Road, just before the township of Southport.

 - Google Maps Pin for the Visitor Centre: "Hastings Caves and Thermal Springs"